 But you definitely want to make sure to check out the most famous spots of Lake Louise, Johnston Canyon and Lake Moraine.

-You can plan tonnes of hikes or simply pull over wherever you’d like to enjoy the beauty!
+You can plan tonnes of hikes or simply pull over wherever you’d like to enjoy the beauty of the Rocky Mountains!

 If you’re looking for something to hear in addition to the many things to see in Calgary, plan a trip to the Studio Bell at the National Music Centre.

-The National Music Centre’s Studio Bell is a musical museum that features a collection of instruments, hosts a variety of performances and offers tonnes of educational opportunities to the public.
+Studio Bell at the National Music Centre is a musical museum that features a collection of instruments, hosts a variety of performances and offers tonnes of educational opportunities to the public.

 - Address: 850 4 Street SE